Core Ownaudio.Core API Reference

 }

-Initialize(AudioConfig) int Initialize engine.
-Returns 0 on success, negative on error
+Initialize(AudioConfig) Initialize engine with configuration.
+Returns 0 on success.

 IAudioDecoder